-Since 1985, nearly 80% of the Authority's spending has been on court mandated and regulatory required projects.
-Based on the FY15 Final CIP, mandated or regulatory related projects account for ~ 30% of spending - the majority of which will support Asset Protection, Water System Redundancy, Pipeline Replacement and Rehabilitation, and continued support for Community Assistance programs.
+Since 1985, nearly 80% of the Authority's spending has been on court mandated projects.
+Going forward, the majority of spending will support Asset Protection, Water System Redundancy, Pipeline Replacement and Rehabilitation, and continued support for Community Assistance programs.
+Asset Protection and Water System Redundancy spending is projected to rise from past levels and currently accounts for 57.1% and 25.3% of FY14-18 capital expenditures respectively, a total of nearly \$594.8 million of the \$721.8 million projected to be spent over the 5-year period.